-Remove the protective film from the saddle, if avail-
+Remove the protective film from the saddle, if available

-Bring the saddle into alignment and do not overtighten the seat post binder bolt or the Wheelguard, i.e. do not exceed the permissible maximum torque value of 8 Nm.
+Bring the saddle into alignment and do not overtighten the seat post binder bolt, i.e. do not exceed the permissible maximum torque of 8 Nm.
 Use the Canyon torque wrench.